We recommend that you look for the following before using any online pharmacy:

-View a list of many PharmacyChecker.com-approved online pharmacies.
+View a list of some PharmacyChecker.com-approved online pharmacies.

-Using an online or mail-order pharmacy (referred to below as online pharmacy) can save you a great deal of money and provide other benefits.
+Using an online pharmacy can save you a great deal of money and provide other benefits.
 However, there are also potential risks of which you need to be aware but can avoid.

 *Savings based on lowest price listed on PharmacyChecker.com compared to U.S. bricks and mortar pharmacy price (8/15/12).

 Websites selling prescription medication fall into different categories based on their prescription (Rx) requirements:

 Most legitimate online pharmacies require you to provide a prescription obtained from an in-person examination with your doctor.
 Prices from these pharmacies are often lower than those from pharmacies that offer or accept prescriptions based on remote consultations.
 Pharmacies in this category can include major U.S. national chains; neighborhood pharmacies in the U.S. and Canada, and some in Australia, India, Israel, New Zealand, and the United Kingdom; large domestic and international mail-order prescription fulfillment centers.
 Most pharmacies with a traditional prescription requirement carry the full stock of prescription drugs you would find in your neighborhood pharmacy.